8.6 Removing a DST Shadow Volume

 • Select Manage NCP Services > Manage Shares, then click the Information icon next to the former primary volume’s name.
 The File System Shadow Path field displays n/a (not applicable).

-10. (Optional) Mount the volume that was used as the secondary volume (for example, ARCVOL) as an independent volume.
+9. Enable the NCP/NSS Bindings on the volume that was used as the secondary volume (for example, ARCVOL) in order to mount the volume for NCP.

 1. Open a terminal console, then log in as the root user.